 2- In Turnkey Project, the Employer will only provide certain project technical specifications.
 It is the contractor’s responsibility to prepare the basic and detailed design of the project.

 3- In turnkey, the contractor is responsible for performing construction and commissioning, startup, and taking over the plant to an employer.
-Still, in EPC, it may be the responsibility of another third person to do commissioning and startup.
+Still, another third person in EPC may be responsible for commissioning and startup.

 An EPC contract is a construction contract in which a single entity takes on the responsibility for the design and construction of a project.
 This arrangement is often used for large-scale projects, such as constructing a new power plant or factory.